 The Brooklyn Bridge is one of New York City’s most iconic and recognizable landmarks, so it makes the perfect dramatic backdrop for impactful outdoor art installations.
 Drawing on the history of the bridge, the cultures of Brooklyn, and taking advantage of the views at Brooklyn Bridge Park, these art installations have made a lasting impression.
-From a monument to a made-up historical event to warship with a fancy paint job here are 10 unique art installations that appeared at the Brooklyn Bridge:
+From a monument to a made-up historical event to a warship with a fancy paint job, here are 10 unique art installations that appeared at the Brooklyn Bridge:

 1. Creative Time Inside the Anchorage

-Over the span of eighteen years many artist took their work into the cavernous space that bridge designer John A. Roebling had envisioned as a shopping arcade and masonry piers that housed the bridge’s cables.
+Over the span of eighteen years, many artists took their work into the cavernous space that bridge designer John A. Roebling had envisioned as a shopping arcade, where masonry piers housed the bridge’s cables.
 According to Julie Golia, a historian of the Brooklyn Historical Society, Roebling “gave the inside [of each] the same Gothic design as the towers, with beautiful 50-foot-high cathedral ceilings.
 But that plan fell through, and for most of history, they’ve been municipal storage.”
 Unfortunately, in 2001 the space was closed off for security reasons.